Code-Institute-Submissions/alexrwinter/testing.md

 v. **Font sizing** responsive, clear to read:  __PASS__

-vi. **Expand '...' button** works to open and collapse extra content, changes color from light to dark when lciked or hovered: __FAIL__
+vi. **Expand '...' button** works to open and collapse extra content, changes color from light to dark when lciked or hovered: __PASS__

 ### Testimonials